borkdude/clojure-overstapservice/Alternatief.md

 For front end development you use ClojureScript, which compiles to JavaScript.
 The ClojureScript compiler can be used for programs that run in the browser, but also server side - using NodeJS.

 Much effort has been put in keeping Clojure implementations mutually consistent.
-The only diverge if this is being enforced by platform limitations.
-One example of such a limitation is the absence off multi-threading in the browser.
+They only diverge because of platform limitations.
+One example of such a limitation is the absence of multi-threading in the browser.

 Many Clojure libraries offer support for both Clojure and ClojureScript.
-So you can reuse you knowledge on both platforms.
+So you can reuse your knowledge on both platforms.
 Library developers can use _reader conditionals_, that offer the possibility to use the same code file for all target environments.

 Application developers can also use reader conditionals to write one piece of code for all platforms.
 As an example, the following code contains a variable with value `NaN`.
 On the JVM platform ('clj') it is defined as `Double/NaN`, in JavaScript ('cljs') as `NaN` from the global namespace.